tachikawa20/masterheader/README.md

 # masterheader
 A Ruby library that allows the creation of simple "about" sections for a script or program.

-## Why using it?
+## Why bother using it?
 It a fancy way to show important data.
 Why not?
 It's not a complicated library...

 ## Instalation